-Enabling Sentinel FIPS 140-2 mode causes communication between the Sentinel Server, Sentinel remote Collector Managers, Sentinel remote Correlation Engines, the Sentinel Main interface, the Sentinel Control Center, and the Sentinel Advisor service to use FIPS 140-2 validated cryptography.
+Enabling Sentinel FIPS 140-2 mode causes communication between the Sentinel Server, Sentinel remote Collector Managers, Sentinel remote Correlation Engines, the Sentinel Main interface, and the Sentinel Control Center to use FIPS 140-2 validated cryptography.

 IMPORTANT: FIPS mode is supported only for Sentinel.
 Sentinel is not supported if the operating system is in FIPS mode.